MrSn0wy/TeleportCommands/README.md

 - [ ] `/spawn <dimension>` - Teleports you to your spawnpoint in a dimension, defaults to your current dimension

 #### Improvements:
-- [ ] Modify /back to check if the location is safe and automatically choose a nearby location that is safe
 - [ ] Create a config to add any delays and disable commands, also add commands for operators in game
 - [ ] Add a perm system
+- [x] Json Storage automatic updater & cleaner
+- [x] Modify /back to check if the location is safe and automatically choose a nearby location that is safe
-- [ ] Limit tpa requests for a player
+- [x] Limit tpa requests for a player
 - [x] Add translation system
 - [x] Improve responses for commands
 - [x] Add Quilt support and NeoForge